Charlesetc/charlesetc/_posts/2016-04-17-rust-monads.markdown

 # Duplicate Code

 One solution is to write a bunch of code over again.
-This allows rust to work similarly to Haskell, but you have to specify the types that will work ahead of time, and you have to literally copy the code. 😞
+This allows Rust to work similarly to Haskell, but you have to specify the types that will work ahead of time, and you have to literally copy the code. 😞

 I've taken the pleasure of copying the code [ahead of time](https://gist.github.com/Charlesetc/683c036e550ea833a70be83dda5ff4e5).
 This defines the same implementation for both: